Burning Man Pages by Brad Templeton

 However, if you want to run high power things, like power tools, air conditioners and big lighting and sound, you may need a generator.
 Generators can be noisy, and smelly, and they're not very green.
 They're getting better, and quality RVs have pretty good generators, but they still have many faults.

 Running a generator just to charge batteries with a low-current charger can be very wasteful.
 Such chargers don't draw much power, but the generator can only idle so low.

 The portable generators found in hardware stores are the wost of all.
 Loud, smelly and their power isn't very good.
 Your neighbours will hate you, beg you to turn it off.
-You also would not want to run things like a regular desktop computer on them.
+You also would not want to run things like a desktop computer or unprotected electronics on them.
 They are mostly for power tools.
 A newer generation of "inverter" based generators provide cleaner power.
 They tend to be a bit lower powered, but quieter.
 You can use them for spot power.
 The cheap generators may do 5,000 dirty watts for just $600, while the inverters will cost $800 for a

 If you have RVs, you probably have generators.
 Most RVs have plugs on the outside that can be used to tap about 15a of power from the RV generator to run tools etc. You can run another RV's ordinary power needs from another RV, but should not run the other RV's AC, and probably not even the microwave.
 Some rental companies charge an hourly fee for generator use, and they all will burn 1/6 to 1/2 a gallon of gasoline per hour even when idle, much more when running the AC.

 Still, you are already bringing the RV generator, and it's a quality one, so it may suit your needs.

 Important note: This is ad-hoc advice on how power grids have been built at Burning Man.
 The advice here may or may not be in compliance with appropriate electrical codes.
 If you build a power grid, you want to have a skilled electrician oversee your project.
 This is serious stuff that can cause fires or death.